anrago32/synthesizer/README.md

 ## Gtk Graphics

-Graphics for this project are managed using the gtk2hs Haskell library.
+Graphics for this project are managed using the Gtk2Hs Haskell library.

 ## Pulse Audio

-Audio for this project is managed using the pulse-simple Haskell library.
+Audio for this project is managed using the PulseAudio Haskell library.